natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 The cache's job is to cache the gpu's read request and it's driven by `clk50` negedge (`clk50_n`).

 The GPU result register (`gpu_cache_u`) is clocked on `clk50_n`, which is the logical inverse of `clk50`.
-Clocking on the negedge of `clk50` serves a single very important purpose: it places the cache capture (orange box) 10 ns *after* the RAM posedge, giving the RAM output (ram_rdata) the maximum possible time to settle before the register samples it..
+Clocking on the negedge of `clk50` serves a single very important purpose: it places the cache capture (orange box) 10 ns *after* the RAM posedge, giving the RAM output (ram_rdata) the maximum possible time to settle before the register samples it.

 ```verilog